-Internal Communication Strategy
+Internal Communication Strategy \

 Regular meetings take place with the Building Standards Management Team with information being cascaded to staff via the most appropriate medium including regular team meetings, briefings, emails or the issue of updated guidance notes or process models.
 Team meetings are held regularly to discuss technical, procedural and performance issues and allow staff members to raise any issues in this forum.
-All staff have access to on line advice and guidance in relation to procedures, legislation, fees and technical handbooks and this system is used to disseminate information on changes or updates thereto.
+All staff have access to online advice and guidance in relation to procedures, legislation, fees and technical handbooks and this system is used to disseminate information on changes or updates thereto.
 Staff are also encouraged to register online with LABSS for technical and procedural information and awareness of current building standards issues.
+We have the ability to communicate and hold meetings electronically which has meant that we can communicate effectively during restrictions imposed by COVID-19 crisis.